Select Function in Powerapps

 Note: We can't use the Select function across screens.
 We can use Select only with controls that have an OnSelect property.
 A control can't Select itself directly or indirectly through other controls.

-Power Apps Syntax Select(Control) Control – Required.
+Power Apps Syntax Select(Control) The parameter Control is the required parameter.
 The name of the control to select on behalf of the other control.

 Example: Demonstrate the use of Select function in Powerapps.